hamzapehlivan/cs559_project/README.md

 Once the dataset is prepared, the reconstruction results be got using pretrained models.

-1. Create `./checkpoints/optim` in the main folder and download the tar of the pretrained models from the [Google Drive Folder](https://drive.google.com/file/d/1UMgKGdVqlulfgOBV4Z0ajEwPdgt3_EDK/view?usp=sharing).
-Save the tar in `./checkpoints/optim`, then run
+1. Create `./checkpoints/optim` in the main folder and download the pretrained model from the [Google Drive Folder](https://drive.google.com/file/d/1k0m8-QErsDyaMVAOzwjgOlDsEpLhxJDo/view?usp=sharing).
+Save the file in `./checkpoints/optim`.

 2. Generate the reconstruction results using the pretrained model.